datablist/linkedin-contact-importer-airtable-google-sheet-datablist/README.md

 ## How to use it

-1. Configure a spreadsheet (Airtable, or Google Sheet, or Datablist).
+1. Configure a spreadsheet (Airtable, or Google Sheets, or Datablist).

 ![Chrome](images/Chrome.png "Chrome Configuration")